..Hastingleigh.com A Genealogy Website / One Place Study Contact e-mail

 Mercifully they didnt fit and corrugated tin sheets were used instead.
 The Parish Room committee offered a discount of the hire fees in exchange for

-volunteer labour from the men of the Evington Club, to get the new kitchen roof installed.
+volunteer labour from the men of the Evington Sports Club, to get the new kitchen roof installed.
 Five Gallons of green paint were bought for the exterior

 painting and cream paint for the window wood work.